RashedSifat/Shopify-liquid-shortcode-product-tag-based/README.md

 <pre><code>{% assign spec = productHandle %}</pre></code>
 The "productHandle" is assigned to "spec". <br/>

-<code><pre> {% paginate collections.all.products by 10000 %}</code></pre> Pagination is used to go through the 10000 products as default it can be grab only 50 products.
+<code><pre> {% paginate collections.all.products by 10000 %}</code></pre> Pagination is used to go through the 10000 products as default it can grab only 50 products.

-Then the bellow code is used to retreive the products from all collection which contains the Required Tag.
+The bellow code is used to retreive the products from all collection which contains the Required Tag.

 <pre><code>{% for product in collections.all.products %}
   	{% assign noRepeat = 0 %}